 Do I need Probate?

-For example, you usually need Probate if the person who has died had property such as a flat or a house.
+Whether you need Probate depends on the situation of the deceased.
+For example, you usually need Probate if the person who has died owned property such as a flat or a house.
 You may not need Probate if:

 - The deceased person had a joint bank account

 - The property and possessions of the deceased, when valued, is quite small